basnijholt/nijho.lt/content/post/vscode-extensions-and-shortcuts/index.md

 - Use `code --install-extension corker.vscode-micromamba` to install the Micromamba extension [(docs)](https://marketplace.visualstudio.com/items?itemName=corker.vscode-micromamba)

-### Databricks

-The Databricks extension provides integration with Databricks, allowing you to manage your Databricks workspaces, clusters, jobs, and notebooks within VSCode.

-- Use `code --install-extension databricks.databricks` to install the Databricks extension [(docs)](https://marketplace.visualstudio.com/items?itemName=databricks.databricks)

 ### Markdownlint

 Markdownlint is a VSCode extension that provides linting and style-checking for Markdown files, ensuring consistent and clean Markdown content.